|You may confused by many different terms with battery capacity, such as Wh, mAh, Ah...Here are some tips may help you understand:|

 Think of a car gas tank.
 Capacity is how many gallons gas the tank can hold.
 Output power the speed the car can drive.
 A battery with big Wh ( or mAh) capacity is just like a car with big tank.
 A car with big gas tank may drive very long distance, but it does not mean the car can drive at very high speed, A battery with large Amps-hour capacity may last long, but it does not mean the battery can output large Amps current.4.
 Rated capacity and actual output capacity:

 A battery Watt-hour capacity usually is calculated based on battery cells nominal capacity.
 For example, if a battery cell capacity nominal capacity is 3.7V x 2350mah=8.7 Wh and a battery pack is consist of 18 of cells, then the battery capacity is rated as 8.7 x 18= 156.6Wh.

 A battery cell capacity is rated under standardized test conditions and makes it possible to compare different battery cells.
 However, the actual power output of a battery cell in real conditions is usually less than the nominal power output.
 Conditions are never as perfect as in a laboratory.

 When use many batteries cells to make a battery pack, it may need to add many extra control circuits to provide safety protections and some charging/discharge function.
-Those extra circuits need to use some power from battery cells.
-Lithium ion battery will self-discharge during storage.
-To prevent lithium ion battery to be over-discharged, lithium ion battery safety protection circuits will cut off battery output before the battery is actually fully discharged.
-A battery pack actual output power will be less than the battery rated capacity because of those factors.
+Those extra circuits need to use some power from battery cells also.
+This will make the battery pack actual output power less than the battery cells power output added together.